 What is an MCP Gateway and why does BigQuery integration require one?

-An MCP Gateway sits between AI applications like Claude Desktop and BigQuery data warehouses, providing centralized authentication, audit logging, and access control.
-Without a gateway, organizations face security risks from uncontrolled AI access—no visibility into what data agents query and no audit trails for compliance reporting.
+An MCP Gateway sits between AI applications like Claude Desktop and BigQuery data warehouses, providing centralized authentication, audit logging, credential management, and access control.
+Without a gateway, organizations face security risks from uncontrolled AI access, including limited visibility into what data agents query and no audit trails for compliance reporting.
 Gateways transform direct database connections into governed, production-ready services that track every tool call to support auditability, internal controls, and broader privacy and compliance programs.

 How quickly can I start querying BigQuery through an AI agent?